Normal Lab Values

 11. An 8 week pregnant lady is brought to the A and E due to severe vomiting.
 She was administered IV fluids and oral anti-emetics.
 She still cannot tolerate anything orally.
 What is the next best treatment for her?

 12. A child was playing his call toys and suddenly developed breathlessness and cyanosis.
 Home first aid measures have been tried with no success.
 He has been rushed to the ER and luckily you are the able FY2 on duty.
 What is the next appropriate investigation for this child?

 C. CT scan

 13. Elderly man with urinary incontinence, doing well with urinary pad.
-Developed pereneal excoriation and was noticed to have a palpable mass arriving from the pelvis with mild suprapubic pain..
+Developed perineal excoriation and was noticed to have a palpable mass arriving from the pelvis with mild suprapubic pain.
+A bladder scan was done and up to 700mls of urine was found in the bladder.
 What is the most immediate management?

 A. Urethral Catheterization